 Farmers’ Clubs Chiradzulu and Dowa – Going Nuts

-The emphasis on the second phase project is on the growing of groundnuts by farmers in a well-defined value chain where farmers are linked up with Afri-oil.
-(A company in Malawi which is producing oil from groundnut).
-Afri-oil will ensure availability of markets for the farmers.
-This Going Nuts project is funded by the Dutch Government via Sympany of the Netherlands.
+The emphasis on the second phase project was on growing of groundnuts by farmers in a well-defined value chain where farmers were linked up with Afri-oil.
+(A company in Malawi which produces oil from groundnut).
+The Going Nuts project was implemented with funded from the Dutch Government via Sympany of the Netherlands.